iPad Program FAQ's

 Q. In addition to the annual Technology Fee, what will be my costs for the iPad program?

-A. During the 2017-2018 school year, each student will be provided the use of a iPad, a custom St. Francis iPad cover, and a screen protector.
+A. During the start of each school year, each freshmen student will be provided the use of a iPad, a custom SFHS iPad cover with a screen protector.
 While many apps are free, families should budget about $50 - $100 for other apps that may be needed throughout the year.
 The cost of e-texts and e-books is the responsibility of the family.
 Students will also need to have access to an inexpensive pair of headsets (earphones with a microphone) which they will use with the iPad--the school will make some suggestions about particular headsets.
 Along with the iPad, maintenance and repair are provided by the school per the conditions identified in the iPad Use Agreement.

 The school retains ownership of its iPads but may occasionally, at its discretion, offer used iPads for sale to families.